-- The CDF crew decided to retreat into the unburned house adjacent to the burning garage.
-The wood fences along the driveway were on fire along with the hedge.
-The crew foreman said that they were now in the middle of the fire storm and that they had to find some clean air to breathe inside the house and that the firestorm would go over in about fifteen minutes.
-It would take at least 1 to 1.5 hours for the house to burn down and that they would exit after the fire storm had passed.
-It was now pitch dark and it felt as if Gil was in his own world.
-So much smoke was in the house that the alarm was going full blast.
-The living room and upstairs were full of smoke (unfortunately the upstairs windows had been left open and they had no screens).
-So the foreman took everyone down to the third and lowest level of the house below the driveway where there was good air to breathe and wait out the firestorm. - Kurt and brother Brad were instrumental in saving a total of seven homes, including Kurt's own.
-They had a fire hose hooked to the fire hydrant in front of Kurt's house.
-According to Kurt's observations, at least 16-18 homes out of approximately 48 did not burn until hours after the firefront had passed.
-Good water pressure was available in the hydrants within an hour at most after the firefront had passed, so these houses could have easily been saved.
-Firefighters were not willing to come up Rambla Vista as they considered it too dangerous. - "I ignored Sheriff's Department orders and walked along the beach from Topanga to Big Rock, arriving at my house at about 3:30 p.m.
+"I ignored Sheriff's Department orders and walked along the beach from Topanga to Big Rock, arriving at my house at about 3:30 p.m.
 It was my intention to stay and try to save our house.
 I feel reasonably secure in my understanding of fighting fires due to my training as a Naval Officer.
 I was involved in preparing my proper clothing and firefighting equipment, constantly avoiding the helicopters and law enforcement officers at the door.
 At 6:30 p.m. an out-of-town fire company was parked in our driveway.
 The telephone which was still working summoned me at about 6:45; my wife and children asked me to leave because the media was repeating the command structure's demand for homeowners to evacuate.
 They were afraid for me.
 With a fire company on my driveway, I felt reasonably secure in turning over the job to them.
-I showed the fire company the pool and I opened the gate for them.
-The house caught on fire late at night and burned down after the fire company apparently left."
+I showed the fire company the pool and I opened the gate for them."
+As witnessed by a neighbor who did not evacuate, the fire engine left soon thereafter and the house caught on fire late at night and burned down unattended.

 The owner had saved his house with his fire pump and had to stand watch all night to be sure another flare-up did not occur.
 During this time period two other houses in the area burned.
 Since there was plenty of water in the area (over 10,000 gallons) these house could have been saved if firetrucks were there.
-If there were really 7000 firefighters in the Malibu-Topanga area it is incomprehensible that at least one truck and crew could not be assigned to this area for the duration of the threat.
-Note: the site in question was near Fire Camp 8 which was "in chaos" as reported and was crowded with hungry, tired and sleeping fire personnel).
+If there were really 7000 firefighters in the Malibu-Topanga area it is incomprehensible that at least one truck and crew could not be assigned to this area for the duration of the threat (Note: the site in question was near Fire Camp 8 which was "in chaos" as reported and was crowded with hungry, tired and sleeping fire personnel).